-Believe it or not, there are five Rotary clubs in Swindon and between them, they offer breakfast, lunch, or evening meetings.
+Believe it or not, there are four Rotary clubs in Swindon and between them, they offer breakfast, lunch, or evening meetings.
 This is Swindon spoiled for choice…

 You will be welcome to visit all or any of them… this is because Rotary welcomes people of all ages and from all walks of life who have a desire to help others, make friends, and have some fun.

 The oldest club in Swindon is the Rotary Club of Swindon founded in June 1926.
 The members and their guests meet for lunch each Thursday at 13.00, venue to be confirmed, except on the fifth Thursday when they hold an evening meeting.
 They support many charities around the town their biggest fundraisers are the Charity Ball, High Sheriffs Charity Concert, and the now-famous Swindon Cares.

 President for 2021 – 2022 is Sue Frawley (email@example.com) and the secretary is Steve Brain (firstname.lastname@example.org) More details about their meetings and activities can be found on their website or visit their Facebook page for all their latest news.

 Rotary Club of Swindon North and Thamesdown

 RC Swindon North was chartered in September 1966 and is based at Blunsdon House Hotel.
 The club merged with Thamesdown in July 2021.
 The members meet on Mondays from 18.45 for 19.00 for a meal and chat.
 Partners of members attend on the 5th Monday in the month and there are no meetings on bank holidays.
 The club is renowned for its popular annual Swimarathon attracting contestants from all around the town.
 They also host the magnificent Rotary Young Musicians of the Year competition.